 SQA and the Commonwealth Games 2014

-SQA is working closely with the 2014 Games Legacy Committee to ensure the learning opportunities available before, during and after the Games add real value to learners of all ages including the 15,000 volunteers currently being recruited to deliver the most successful Commonwealth Games ever.
-SQA has a number of qualifications tailored to a number of key sectors which will be essential to the successful delivery of the Games that will enhance visitors’ experience of Glasgow and Scotland, develop people’s skills and training and enhance learning opportunities.
+SQA worked closely with the Glasgow 2014 Games Legacy Committee to ensure the learning opportunities available before, during and after the Games added real value to learners of all ages, including the 15,000 volunteers recruited to help deliver what has been called ‘the most successful Commonwealth Games ever’.

 For more information about SQA qualifications and how they can deliver a learning legacy in your centre you can speak to your centre’s SQA Business Development Manager or visit www.sqa.org.uk/businessdevelopment.